Survival Sam and I stood by in the aisle of the hardware store as Duane rummaged around for bolts and fixtures and such.

 “Yeah, you’re right,” I said.
-“But what if this guy’s wrong?
-What if we’re not going through anything more than the usual bump in the road that happens every now and then?”
+“But how many times have guys like that been wrong?
+Seems like we don’t go through anything more than the usual bump in the road.
+That happens every now and then.”

 “I never thought I’d hear Cheech and Chong quoted in this context,” I said.

 “You never know where you’ll find philosophical nuggets,” said Sam.
 “My point, of course, is to raise that significant question.
-Are you ready for whatever we’re facing or could potentially face in the future?
-How will you survive in the economic downturn?
-To deny there is a downturn is folly, since it’s all over the news these days.”
+Are you ready for whatever we’re facing now or could potentially face in the future?
+How will you survive in a serious economic downturn?”

-“As I said when we got out of the car to come in here, put some food by in storage.
-I heard a storage food supplier recently say to buy a three to five year supply.
+“As I mentioned when we got out of the car to come in here, put some food by in storage.
+I heard a storage food supplier put forth a radical notion.
+He said to buy a three to five year supply.
 Have at least a year’s worth for yourself and the rest for barter.
-Of course, if you can only add a few extra nonperishables when you go grocery shopping, or if you can buy a month’s supply from a mail order company, that’s a good start.
+Of course, if you can only add a few extra nonperishables when you go grocery shopping, or if you can buy a month’s supply from an online company, that’s a good start.
 If having even a little food on hand gets you by or even saves your life in troublesome times, is there a better investment?”

 “OK, fellas,” said Duane.
 “I think I’ve got everything I can get from here today.
 I’ll pony up the bucks for these goodies and we can be on to the next stop.”